beam-community/bamboo/README.md

 A library for handling emails.
 Makes testing easy as well.

-**This code in the README is just a proof of concept.** Once I like how it looks I will actually write the code.
-Don't be surprised that there is no code here yet.
+**This code in the README may be out of date.** See the tests directory for example of how to use Bamboo

 ## Usage